madrilene/eleventy-excellent/src/posts/daily/sneak-peak-saturday-for-2024-08-10.md

 ---
 title: "🔮 Sneak Peak Saturday for 2024-08-10"
+permalink: "/archive/sneak-peak-saturday-for-2024-08-10/"
-description: "Uncovering tech news with a dash of humor - don't miss these Friday finds!"
+description: "Uncovering tech news with a dash of humor - don&#39;t miss these Friday finds!"
 date: 2024-08-10 16:08:48.779172+00:00
 ---